 The STEM Academies are selective programs that have been designed for scholars who are passionate about STEM and want to delve into specialized, college-level study while still in high school.
-The Engineering Academy is a two-year program, progressing through a sequence of four semester-long rotations in Environmental Engineering, Biomedical Engineering, Electrical Engineering, and Mechanical Engineering in grades 11 and 12.
+The Engineering Academy is a yearlong program, progressing through a sequence of two semester-long rotations in Electrical Engineering and Mechanical Engineering.
 After completing the four survey courses, scholars are equipped with the foundation and knowledge to choose the engineering discipline in college.
-The Pre-Med Academy is a three-year program that progresses through Pathophysiology, Microbiology, Genetics, Immunology, and Bioethics, and culminates in a senior-year capstone project in which scholars conduct independent, college-level research into a topic of their choosing.
-Scholars who have completed Pre-Med Academy will be set up for success for the rigorous pre-med college track.
+The Pre-Med Academy is a two-year program that progresses through Pathophysiology, Microbiology, Genetics, Immunology, and Bioethics.
+The Engineering and Pre-Med programs culminate in a senior-year capstone project in which scholars conduct independent, college-level research into a topic of their choosing.
+Scholars who have completed Pre-Med Academy will be set up for success for the rigorous premed college track.

 Select scholars may apply to take Engineering and Pre-Medicine courses within the STEM Academy.
-To graduate within the STEM Academy, scholars must complete two or more Engineering and Pre-Medicine courses.
+To graduate within the STEM Academy, scholars must complete 2 or more Engineering and Pre-Medicine credits.
 Select scholars are also eligible to apply and take advanced undergraduate courses at Columbia University.

-Course Title Dept. Credits Year Required Mechanical and Electrical Engineering Science 1.0 - Biomedical and Environmental Engineering Science 1.0 - Pathophysiology and Medical Microbiology Science 1.0 - Genetics/Immunology/ Modern Medicine/Bioethics Science 1.0 - STEM Academy Senior Capstone Science 1.0 -
+Courses within the STEM Academy do not fulfill the four core science courses required for graduation.

+Course Title Dept. Credits Year Required

+Mechanical and Electrical Engineering Math 1.0 -

+Introduction to Data Science 5 Math 1.0 -

+PreMed 1 Science 1.0 -

+PreMed 2 Science 1.0 -

+STEM Academy Senior Capstone 6 Science 1.0 -